christoph-fricke/nim-game/README.md

 ![communication sequence](./docs_sequence.png)

-## Potential Additions to the Project
+## Potential Additions / Improvements to the Project

 - Track the outcome of recent games and persist it in the browser.
 This could be done through a parallel state in the game-manager that loads persisted data